Yes-Theory-Fam/yestheory.family/README.md

 people new to the community and established members with ways of engaging with other members through features like a group-chat search and a meetup calendar as well as events like the Buddy Project.

+## Contributing

+Interested in contributing?
+Take a look at the [contribution guide](CONTRIBUTING.md)!

 ## Architecture

-There are a lot of moving parts to this, following is a
+There are a lot of moving parts to this, following is a shitty architecture diagram!

 ```mermaid
 ---